Security Policy

 We acknowledge receipt of your report and assign a tracking identifier.

-We complete our initial assessment, confirm the vulnerability, and provide you with our severity classification and estimated remediation timeline.
+We complete our initial assessment, confirm the vulnerability, and share our severity classification and an estimated remediation timeline.

-We develop, test, and deploy a fix.
-We coordinate with you on public disclosure timing.
-If the vulnerability is actively exploited, we may accelerate this timeline.
+We develop, test, and deploy a fix, and coordinate with you on public-disclosure timing.
+If a vulnerability is being actively exploited, we may move faster.

 What to Include in Your Report

-- Description of the vulnerability and its potential impact
+- A description of the vulnerability and its potential impact

-- Steps to reproduce (proof of concept if possible)
+- Steps to reproduce it (a proof of concept if possible)

-- Affected component (desktop app, backend API, website)
+- The affected component (desktop app, backend, or website)

 - Your assessment of severity